raygun101/MarkupKit/README.md

 MarkupKit requires either iOS 8 or later or tvOS 10 or later.
 The latest release can be downloaded [here](https://github.com/gk-brown/MarkupKit/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/MarkupKit).

-For additional information and examples, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).
+For additional information and examples, including code templates, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 # Contents
 * [Document Structure](#document-structure)